 Arabba resort guide - a general overview

-At 1600 metres Arabba is one of the highest Italian ski resorts in the Dolomites.
-Arabba is an old, character-filled mountain town in the heart of the world's largest ski circuit (the Dolomiti Super Ski) boasting 460 kms of piste.
+At 1,600 metres altitude Arabba is one of the highest Italian ski resorts in the Dolomites.
+Arabba is an old, character-filled mountain town in the heart of the world's largest ski circuit (the Dolomiti Super Ski) boasting 460km of piste.
 This is an intermediate paradise with some of the best cruising runs you'll find anywhere.
 It is well placed for exploring the Sella Ronda ski circuit.
 For après ski there is an excellent selection of cafes and bars in the village centre.

 We recommend ski holidays in Arabba for families and adult groups looking for excellent value for money in a quaint Italian resort with access to miles and miles of pistes.
 The town has an outdoor skating rink and a wonderful torchlight descent every Thursday, the perfect way to end your ski holiday in Arabba.

 Level of skiing

 - Resort layout